Home > Analyses > Basic Materials > Linde plc

 Revenue by Segment

-The following chart illustrates Linde plc’s revenue distribution by segment for the fiscal year 2024, highlighting key performance areas across the company’s operations.
+This pie chart illustrates Linde plc’s revenue distribution by segment for the fiscal year 2024, highlighting the key regional and business areas driving the company’s sales.

 | Product | Description |